By Noe Gutierrez

 Gomez: “The music process is a process.
 You have to really love it enough to share it and you do it in way to secure the musical integrity.
 In the bylaws, we’ve covered youth interventions and mental health as some of what our goals are.
 Within the music culture, it’s about creating disciplines, morals and values.
 I’ve recorded kids bands where we were creative in the studio.
 I’ve worked with rappers and vocalists and they pick up certain leadership skills that come from just participating in music.”

 CVW: How do kids get involved with M.A.E.X.?

-Gomez: “As a member of the B&GC you will be offered the program as part of the membership and for new members it will be a part of the application process.
-M.A.E.X. will be implemented in March 2019 at the La Quinta BG&C. The services will be based on the needs of the youth.
+Gomez: “As a member of the BGC of C.V. you will be offered the program as part of the membership and for new members it will be a part of the application process.
+M.A.E.X. will be implemented in March 2019 at the La Quinta BGC of C.V.
+The services will be based on the needs of the youth.
 There will be multiple mentees to direct the program.